BaronLip/Ruby_Redux_Session_Auth/README.md

 * `componentWillMount()` is depreciated.
 Surprised it was being used but could see why.
 * Converting React app to Redux conventions.
 * Making an action_types file prevents the requirement of having to change the "string" everywhere in the app.
 Just look it up in the action_types file and update.
 (I still find this a bit odd cause since the actionName and the string are the same.
 If one is changed, it would no longer match and could sacrifice readability.)
-* "Container" refers to a component that is connected to the Redux Store.
+* "Container" refers to a component that is connected to the Redux Store, a stateful component.
+* With Redux, <Router> needs to be wrapped in <Provider> in order for the application to have the proper routing.
+* **Either create a React app or a Redux app.
+Converting from React to Redux is very not fun.**